Line of Duty series 6: Your guide to who's in it, when it's back and what to expect

 When is Line of Duty series 6 released?

-A release date for Line of Duty series 6 has not been announced.
+A release date for Line of Duty series 6 has not been announced, as filming for the show has been postponed due COVID-19 (coronavirus).

-Asked about the series 6 air date by RadioTimes.com, the show's creator Jed Mercurio said: “I would hope it’s sometime in 2020, next year.
+In October 2019, before filming was suspended, Mercurio was asked about the series 6 air date by RadioTimes.com, and responded: “I would hope it’s sometime in 2020, next year.
 But that’s not something that we’re able to confirm.”

 All five previous seasons - except for series one - have consisted of six one-hour episodes on BBC One, so we reckon series 6 will be the same.